jifunks/botany/README.md

 * *Plant mutation happens more frequently than it will in final version.*

 ### to-dos
-* Add ASCII plant display
+* Add day/night ASCII art
 * Finish garden display ('garden' function)
  * Allows you to water neighbor's plants
 * Plant end of life (seeding/pollination)